wenchitseng/fraud_analysis/README.md

      <img width="500" alt="image" src="https://github.com/wenchitseng/fraud_analysis/assets/145182368/3b0a2112-ba89-4931-bf32-f08f8c21ff92">

-# Fraud Analysis: Text Data
+# ⓶ Fraud Analysis: Text Data
 ## Word Search
 Search for specific words that are suspicious or appeared in previous fraud cases.
-This techniques can be utilized in textual data such as emails, transaction descriptions, employee notes, insurance claim ,etc.
+This technique can be utilized in textual data such as emails, transaction descriptions, employee notes, insurance claims, etc.

-## Text Mining
+## ⓷ Text Mining
-  1. Import NLTK Ppackages for text preprocessing
+  1. Import NLTK packages for text preprocessing
-  2. Define **stop words, punctuation, and lemmaizer**
+  2. Define **stop words, punctuation, and lemmatizer**
-  3. Clean textual data based on previous step
+  3. Clean textual data based on the previous step

      <img width="900" alt="image" src="https://github.com/wenchitseng/fraud_analysis/assets/145182368/c4956c58-1b54-4036-b53f-137aee2ff429">

   4. Run **Latent Dirichlet Allocation (LDA)** topic model
      - use **gensim**
      - This step assigns each word a unique ID and calculate its frequency in each document
-  6. Decide Number of Topics and Extract Top 5 Words for Each Topic
+  6. Decide the number of topics and extract the top 5 words for each topic

      <img width="1197" alt="image" src="https://github.com/wenchitseng/fraud_analysis/assets/145182368/1bcf6607-5157-4ea2-acc4-cf6d9c9ce331">

-  7. Observe if there is an unusual topic that need further investigation
+  7. Observe if there is an unusual topic that needs further investigation